A graph coloring approach to family-based haplotype reconstruction

 \subsection{ECVC problems for haplotype reconstruction on recombination-free intervals}

-Recombination is a natural process which occurs during meiosis between homologous pairs of chromosomes that enables offspring to inherit different combinations of genes than those of their parents, and increases genetic variation.
+Recombination is a natural process that occurs at meiosis between homologous pairs of chromosomes that enables offspring to inherit different combinations of genes than those of their parents, and thus increases genetic variation.
 For example, on a genomic interval containing markers $M_1, \ldots, M_n$, suppose that a parent has haplotypes $A = (a_1, \ldots , a_n)$ and $B = (b_1, \ldots, b_n)$.
-If no recombination occurred in this genomic interval during meiosis, then the haplotypes an offspring could inherit are either $A$ or $B$.
+If no recombination occurred in this genomic interval during meiosis, then the haplotype an offspring would inherit is either $A$ or $B$.

+Within a genomic interval of interest in an autosomal chromosome construct the IBD$_k$ at each marker $L_k$, as above.
+Identify a subinterval $\I$ on which the family is recombination-free by identifying sequential IBD's which are constant.
+Provided that markers $L_k$ are relatively close to one another in genetic distance (i.e., in centiMorgan), and in particular due to crossover interference, one can assume that no double-recombination events have occurred between two sequential markers, and thus IBD is constant on the entire interval $\I$ and the family is recombination-free on $\I$.

-Identify a subinterval $\I$ on which the family is recombination-free and assume $\I$ contains $n$ genetic markers $M_1, \ldots, M_n$.
-The IBD is constant on $\I$, due to the lack of recombination, and dictates how the haplotypes of the family's founders are inherited throughout the family.
+Assume $\I$ contains $n$ genetic markers $M_1, \ldots, M_n$.
+The constant IBD on $\I$ dictates how the haplotypes of the family's founders are inherited throughout the family.